 Healthy, whole fats are a great addition to your raw food diet because like fruit, they have lots of fiber and the fats are sure to curb your appetite between meals.
 Nuts and seeds, avocados, coconut, and durian (a fruit) are all excellent whole fat foods.
 As opposed to oils, these whole food fats maintain their nutrients as you enjoy them.

 You can eat them a handful at a time or blend them into your smoothies, dressings, sauces, and soups to create rich flavors and extravagant textures.
-If you don’t have a high powered blender, mix your nuts until they become a powder before putting any other ingredients into the machine.
+If you don’t have a high-powered blender, mix your nuts until they become a powder before putting any other ingredients into the machine.
 This will help to ensure that you don’t end up with unwanted chunks of nuts and seeds.
 Avocados and coconuts can be used the same way as nuts and seeds, and they also make excellent vegan ice cream ingredients too.

 Snacks are the name of the game when it comes to staying full while eating raw.
 While raw fruits and vegetables are high in nutrients, they tend to be pretty low in calories so you may find that eating a sufficient amount of calories isn’t possible, or even desirable, at each and every meal time of the day.
 The answer is to keep plenty of convenient snacks around so you can fuel up while you’re on the go and stay satisfied until you can sit down to a full meal.
 Store carrot and celery sticks with some date paste in your vehicle’s glove compartment so you can chow down while you drive.
 Keep some mixed nuts, raisins, and cacao nibs in your desk at work for a quick trail mix fix.
 And of course, you should always keep a couple pieces of fruit, like oranges or apples, in your bag.

-One of the easiest ways to feel like you’re starving while following a raw food diet is to skip meals.
+One of the easiest ways to feel like you’re starving while following a raw vegan diet is to skip meals.
 If you don’t make a plan for the week ahead, you run the risk of doing just that.
 Spend a few minutes each week jotting down meals ideas, and prepare your snacks for the week ahead so you don’t have to worry about it on a daily basis.
 Dehydrating a couple trays of crackers and fruit will help to fill in the gaps.

 You may even want to prep your salads, dips, and sauces ahead of time so you can easily throw a meal together when time is really tight.
 You can make salsa, salad dressing, sauce for zucchini noodles, and dip for your crudités.
 The more you plan ahead, the more prepared you’ll be for the surprises and roadblocks you’ll undoubtedly experience in life.

 With these tips and tricks on your side, you’ll never have to worry about being left in the hunger zone throughout the day.
-Also see our Raw Vegan Meal Plan for more ideas and delicious recipes!
+Also, see our Raw Vegan Meal Plan for more ideas and delicious recipes!
 Do you have a tip of your own to share?